 Engineered Wood Flooring

 Engineered wood is the most practical way to put a real oak floor into a modern home.
-Where traditional solid timber struggles with the realities of central heating, underfloor heating and the temperature swings most twenty-first-century houses now experience, engineered wood is built on a multi-ply core that holds its shape — topped with a real oak wear layer thick enough to be sanded and re-finished years down the line.
-The result is a floor that looks and feels like solid oak, but performs the way a contemporary home needs it to.
+Where traditional solid timber struggles with the realities of central heating, underfloor heating and the temperature swings most twenty-first-century houses now experience, engineered wood is built on a multi-ply core that holds its shape and is topped with a real oak wear layer thick enough to be sanded and re-finished years down the line.
+The result is a floor that looks and feels like solid oak but performs the way a contemporary home needs it to.

 What Is Engineered Wood Flooring?